Parallel-NetCDF/PnetCDF/doc/README.NetCDF4.md

   are simply the size of data passed between PnetCDF and NetCDF, not the actual size read from or written to the file system.

-Copyright (C) 2018, Northwestern University and Argonne National Laboratory
+Copyright (C) 2018, Northwestern University and Argonne National Laboratory.
 See COPYRIGHT notice in top-level directory.